 Self-Propelled Electric Power Platform Trucks

 Provide motorized transportation for bulky loads in warehouses, retail stores, offices and other material handling applications.
 Powerful drive motor offers efficient speed for moving heavy loads.
-Fingertip controls are easy and safe to use.
-Battery powered with onboard charger for efficient operation and decreased down time.
-Non-slip decks keep load in place during operation.

 #8 OSHA Violation: Machine Guarding (OSHA 1910.212)